mercury-ml-team/mercury-ml/README.md

 ![logo](docs/images/logo_07_200x200.jpg)

-In the ancient Roman mythology, the god Mercury was known as the messenger of the god.
+In the ancient Roman mythology, the god Mercury was known as the messenger of the gods.
 Wearing winged shoes and a winged hat he zipped between Mount Olympus and the kingdoms of men and saw to it that the will of the gods was known.

 We've chosen `mercury-ml` as the name of this package because we see its role as very similar.